If You Are At Fault for a Car Accident

 If you do not have insurance, you are still responsible for compensating the other drivers out of your own pocket.
 If you cannot afford to compensate them or you refuse to, then it is likely that a lawsuit will be filed against you.

 If someone sues you after a crash, you have to options:

 - Agree to pay the amount in the lawsuit

 - Take the lawsuit to court

-If you still refuse to pay compensation, you will have to hire an attorney, like a car accident lawyer in Kansas City, MO from Royce Injury Attorneys, to represent you.
+If you still refuse to pay compensation, you will have to hire an attorney, like a car accident lawyer Kansas City, MO trusts from Royce Injury Attorneys, to represent you.
 The attorneys will debate whether you are really at fault and the jury will make a decision.
 If you are found to be at fault, you must pay compensation one way or another.
 A portion of your income may be set aside to pay the plaintiff.